cimryan/teslausb/headless-scripts/Readme.md

     export SSID=your_ssid
     export WIFIPASS=your_wifi_password
     ```
-1. Run the `setup-piForHeadlessBuild.sh` (note: **not** `setup-piForHeadlessSetup.sh`):
-    ```
-    curl https://raw.githubusercontent.com/rtgoodwin/teslausb/headless-patch/headless-scripts/setup-piForHeadlessBuild.sh -o setup-piForHeadlessBuild.sh

-    chmod +x setup-piForHeadlessBuild.sh

-    ./setup-piForHeadlessBuild.sh <location_of_boot_directory>
-    ```
-1. If all goes well, put card into Pi and boot.
+* Boot it in your Pi, give it a bit, watching for a series of flashes (2, 3, 4, 5, maybe 6) and then a reboot and/or the CAM to become available on your PC/Mac.
+* The Pi should be available at teslausb.local over Wifi (if it works) or USB networking (if it doesn't).
+Takes about 5 minutes for me.
+You should see in `/boot` the TESLAUSB_SETUP_FINISHED and WIFI_ENABLED files as markers of success too.
+* Currently doesn't create the TeslaCam folder, so you'll need to do that before taking to your car.
-1. Wait for the the Pi to come up as a CAM USB drive, if you have it plugged into your computer.
-If plugged into just a power source, or your car, give it a few minutes until the LED starts pulsing steadily which means the archive loop is running and you're good to go.
+* If plugged into just a power source, or your car, give it a few minutes until the LED starts pulsing steadily which means the archive loop is running and you're good to go.

 ## What happens under the covers

 When the Pi boots the first time:
 * A `/boot/teslausb-headless-setup.log` file will be created and stages logged.
 This takes the place of the "STOP" commands
 * Marker files will be created in `boot` like `TESLA_USB_SETUP_STARTED` and `TESLA_USB_SETUP_FINISHED` to track progress.
-May use a progress system so the script can pick back up if needed.
-(This is probably useful for the general/old way of setup too.)
+* (Working on a progress system so the script can pick back up if needed.
+This is probably useful for the general/old way of setup too.)
+* Wifi is detected by looking for `/boot/WIFI_ENABLED` and if not, creates the `wpa_supplicant.conf` file in place and reboots.
-* The Pi LED will flash patterns as it gets to each stage (labeled in the setup-teslausb-headless script).
+* The Pi LED will flash patterns (2, 3, 4, 5, maybe 6) as it gets to each stage (labeled in the setup-teslausb-headless script).
   * 10 flashes means setup failed!
   * After the final stage and reboot the LED will go back to normal.
 Remember, the step to remount the filesystem takes a few minutes.

 At this point the next boot should start the Dashcam/music drives like normal.
 If you're watching the LED it will start flashing every 1 second, which is the archive loop running.

-> NOTE: Don't delete the `TESLAUSB_SETUP_FINISHED` file.
+> NOTE: Don't delete the `TESLAUSB_SETUP_FINISHED` or `WIFI_ENABLED` files.
 This is how the system knows setup is complete.

 ### Image builder source and patches